-Sir Ian is in good company, Daniel Blank writes for our Shakespeare and Beyond blog.
-There's a long tradition of older actors playing Hamlet, including Thomas Betterton and David Garrick.
+Sir Ian is in good company, Daniel Blank writes in this post on our Shakespeare and Beyond blog.
+There’s a long tradition of older actors playing Hamlet, including Thomas Betterton and David Garrick.

 MICHAEL WITMORE: Here’s a riddle: What actor played Hamlet in his 30s and then again in his 80s?

 From the Folger Shakespeare Library, this is Shakespeare Unlimited.
 I’m Michael Witmore, the Folger’s director.

 The unusual distinction of playing Shakespeare’s Danish prince in productions separated by half a century belongs to Sir Ian McKellen.
 He was a rising star of the British stage in 1971, when he first played Hamlet.
 In the years since, he’s taken on a number of Shakespearean roles: Edgar, Romeo, Leontes, Macbeth, Coriolanus, Iago, Richard III, Prospero, and King Lear.
 Not to mention playing Magneto in four X-Men films and Gandalf in The Lord of the Rings.

 The second time he played Hamlet, onstage in 2021 at the Theatre Royal Windsor, he was in his eighties, and one of the most beloved stage actors working.

 Then, at this year’s Edinburgh Fringe, McKellen played Hamlet again.
 This time he split the role, speaking the part alongside a ballet dancer in a production directed by Peter Schaufuss.

 Now, McKellen is appearing as King Hamlet’s ghost in an essay film about the play called Hamlet Within.